xYuunaX/SegaSaturnTribute/README.md

 **Disable Saved Settings Permanently** https://github.com/xYuunaX/SegaSaturnTribute/wiki/Edit-Save-so-emulator-loads-config.ini-instead.

-# Experimental Settings for Saturn Tribute Emulator. (aka SSF)
+# Experimental Settings for Saturn Tribute Emulator

       Note: Testing has been only been done in Portable Mode, so your results may vary.